markfinger/python-webpack/README.md

 ### CONTEXT

-The default context to provide to config functions.
+The default context provided to config functions.
 This sets default values for the context object, these values can be overridden when calling `webpack`.

 Default: `None`